 Sarah Chen, PE

-Last month we completed a heat exchanger retrofit at a Gulf Coast refinery that cut energy consumption by 18%.
+Last month the team completed a heat exchanger retrofit at a Gulf Coast refinery that cut energy consumption by 18%.
 The existing shell-and-tube units were oversized for current throughput.
-We modeled alternatives, spec’d compact brazed-plate exchangers, and managed the tie-in during a 4-day turnaround window.
+Modeled alternatives, spec’d compact brazed-plate exchangers, and managed the tie-in during a 4-day turnaround window.
 Result: $340K annual energy savings on a $180K project.

 Before/after process flow diagram